khattakdev/minimalcommit/README.md

 ## Support

 If you like the work, please give this repo a ⭐️ and feel free to contribute to this project through issues, and pull requests.

+## Contribution

+ - Before working on something, make sure there is an issue with it.

+ - Create an issue, if it doesn't exist

+ - If the issue is not taken, make a request and start working on it.

+ - If the issue has been assigned to someone and there have been no updates for more than two weeks, you can request to work on it.